pramodkumarkarn/hugo-pk/content/blog/introduction-to-nonviolent-communication-nvc/index.md

 It's a useful exercise to write down some more nuanced words for expressing your emotions and practice using them on a regular basis.
 This way, they'll be available when you need them instead of making you feel like you can't express yourself (or be understood).

-Check out [this list](https://www.cnvc.org/sites/default/files/feelings_inventory_0.pdf) from the Centre for Nonviolent Communication.
+Check out this [list of feelings](https://www.cnvc.org/sites/default/files/feelings_inventory_0.pdf) from the Centre for Nonviolent Communication.

 #### Judgements disguised as feelings
 It's also essential that we express actual needs and not judgements or evaluations.
-A statement beginning with "I feel" an an object (e.g. "I feel that...", "I feel they...") is often the start of an evaluation ("I feel that you're being unfair.") rather than a feeling ("I feel angry because this doesn't seem fair to me.").
+This can be very tricky.
+A statement beginning with "I feel" and an object (e.g. "I feel that...", "I feel they...") is often the start of an evaluation ("I feel that you're being unfair") rather than a true feeling: "I feel angry because this doesn't seem fair to me".

 ### Expressing needs
 We often (and for the same reasons) have similar trouble expressing our needs.
 In addition to developing a better vocuabularly for Develop your ["needs vocabularly"](http://www.nonviolentcommunication.com/aboutnvc/feelings_needs.htm) and practice using it to articulate your needs in a given situation.